O. Rajagopal: Jana Sangh work

 He was inspired by Deendayal Upadhyaya and began working in the Bharatiya Jana Sangh, shortly after completing his studies.
 The death of Upadhyaya in 1968 spurred Rajagopal to pursue his public career more deeply.
 He was the State General Secretary of Jana Sangh until 1974.
 That same year, he was promoted to the post of President, a post he held until 1977.

-During the Emergency period he was jailed with V. Velankutty, who was the Palakkad District President of Jana Sangh in Viyyur Central Jail.
+During the Emergency period he was jailed with V. Velankutty, who was the Palakkad District President of Jana Sangh in Viyyur Central Prison.
 After the Indian Emergency, the Jana Sangh merged with the Janata Party.
 During this period of time Rajagopal served as the State General Secretary for the Jana Sangh.